sapcc/terraform-provider-ccloud/website/docs/r/kubernetes_v1.html.markdown

   instance.
 Changing this forces a new node pool to be created.

 * `image` - (Optional) The name of the desired image for the node pool compute instance.
-Defaults to `coreos-stable-amd64`.
+If not specified, the default is used.
 Changing this forces a new node pool to be created.

 * `size` - (Optional) The size of the node pool.
 Defaults to `0`.